neoncortex/joker/README.md

 * I wrote this to be used in text editors, such as ed, vim, etc.  Then you can do:<br />
-10w !joker

-to execute a custom action based on the line.
+10w !joker, to execute a custom action based on the line 10.

 * The configuration file is ~/.joker